Master of Science in Botany (MSc)

 Canadian residents with RRSP accounts may be able to use the Lifelong Learning Plan (LLP) which allows students to withdraw amounts from their registered retirement savings plan (RRSPs) to finance full-time training or education for themselves or their partner.

 Please review Filing taxes in Canada on the student services website for more information.

 Applicants have access to the cost calculator to develop a financial plan that takes into account various income sources and expenses.

 These statistics show data for the Master of Science in Botany (MSc).
 Data are separated for each degree program combination.
 You may view data for other degree options in the respective program profile.

 Completion Rates & Times

 This list shows faculty members with full supervisory privileges who are affiliated with this program.
 It is not a comprehensive list of all potential supervisors as faculty from other programs or faculty members without full supervisory privileges can request approvals to supervise graduate students in this program.

-Tseng, Michelle (Ecology and Quality of the Environment, Ecology, Evolutionary Biology)
+Tseng, Michelle (Plant biology; Zoology; Ecology; Ecology and Quality of the Environment; Evolutionary Biology)

-Wasteneys, Geoff (Cell Signaling, Hormones and Growth Factors, Molecular Genetics, Plant Growth and Development, Microtubule Dynamics and Organization, Trafficking of Membrane Receptors and Transporters, Cellulose Biosynthesis, Plant Cell Walls in Cell Shape and Tissue Function, Plant Responses to Abiotic Stress)
+Wasteneys, Geoff (Plant biology; Cell signaling; Hormones and Growth Factors; Molecular Genetics; Cellulose Biosynthesis; Microtubule Dynamics and Organization; Plant Cell Walls in Cell Shape and Tissue Function; Plant Growth and Development; Plant Responses to Abiotic Stress; Trafficking of Membrane Receptors and Transporters)

-Zhang, Yuelin (Plants, Immune Reactions, Plant immunity, Systemic acquired resistance, ROS signaling, MAPK signaling, plant immune receptors)
+Zhang, Yuelin (Plant biology; Plant immunity; Salicylic acid signaling; Systemic acquired resistance; ROS signaling; MAPK signaling; plant immune receptors)